allegroai/clearml-docs/docs/guides/advanced/execute_remotely.md

 1. An agent listening to the queue fetches the task and restarts task execution remotely.
 When the agent executes the task, the `execute_remotely` is considered no-op.

-The execution flow that uses `execute_remotely` method is especially helpful when running code on a development machine for a few iterations to debug and to make sure the code doesn't crash, or setting up an environment.
+An execution flow that uses `execute_remotely` method is especially helpful when running code on a development machine for a few iterations to debug and to make sure the code doesn't crash, or to set up an environment.
 After that, the training can be moved to be executed by a stronger machine.

-During execution, the script does the following:
+During the execution of the example script, the code does the following:
 * Uses ClearML's automatic and explicit logging.
 * Creates an experiment named `remote_execution pytorch mnist train`, which is associated with the `examples` project.